SolaceProducts/pubsubplus-pks-quickstart/README.md

 Deploy message broker Pods and Service to the cluster.

-The [Kubernetes Helm](https://github.com/kubernetes/helm/blob/master/README.md ) tool is used to manage this deployment.
 A deployment is defined by a "Helm chart", which consists of templates and values.
 The values specify the particular configuration properties in the templates.

 The following diagram illustrates the template structure used for the Solace Deployment chart.
 Note that the minimum is shown in this diagram to give you some background regarding the relationships and major functions.